 One day, a newborn calf was born near Milo's home.
 The wrestler decided to lift the small animal up and carry it on his shoulders.
 The next day, he returned and did the same.
 Milo continued this strategy for the next four years, hoisting the calf onto his shoulders each day as it grew, until he was no longer lifting a calf, but a four-year-old bull.
 3

-The core principles of strength training are encapsulated in this legendary tale of Milo and the bull.
+The core principles of strength training and how to build muscle are encapsulated in this legendary tale of Milo and the bull.

 Strength Training: The Core Principles